appscode/blog/content/post/gke-mariadb/index.md

 * BackupConfiguration creates a cronjob that backs up the specified database (`spec.target`) every 5 minutes.
 * `spec.repository` contains the secret we created before called `gcs-secret`.
 * `spec.target.ref` contains the reference to the appbinding that we want to backup.
+* To learn more about `AppBinding`, click here [AppBinding](https://kubedb.com/docs/v2021.12.21/guides/mariadb/concepts/appbinding/).
 So, after 5 minutes we can see the following status:

 ```bash
 $ kubectl get backupsession -n demo